NDA INFORMATION

 • your insurer

-Some NDAs allow you to speak to a counsellor, an advisor or even family members only if that person also promises to keep all information relating to this settlement confidential.
+Some NDAs allow you to speak to a counselor, an advisor or even family members only if that person also promises to keep all information relating to this settlement confidential.
 Some of these NDAs also make you responsible for any breaches by these individuals.

 On the employer’s side, other exceptions may be written in, for example,